How to apply

 Similarly, if a place is offered and accepted on an external course and if the Dean for Education (or his nominated deputy) has given permission for the student to undertake the course, that student will not be eligible for acceptance on an internal course.

 If, as is sometimes the case, a student who applies for both or an external and an internal course is offered an internal place before hearing from the external institution whether their application has been successful, the internal place will be held open for them until the results of their external application are known.
+If a student is obliged to apply for an external course before he or she no knows if permission will be granted for them to intercalate externally, they may, on application to the student office obtain a letter giving them provisional permission to intercalate, subject to their achieving a sufficiently high ranking after they have been interviewed by SMD staff.

 Guidelines and selection criteria for students applying from outside